pinokiocomputer/program.pinokio.computer/README.md

 }
 ```

-Note that you can use the [kernel](#kernel) API to:
+Based on the determined app status, the dynamic `menu` function can generate menu items.

-1. check whether a file/folder exists at a path: `kernel.exists()`
+1. check whether a file/folder exists at a path: `info.exists()`
-2. check if a script at a specified path is running: `kernel.script.running()`
+2. check if a script at a specified path is running: `info.running()`
-3. get the local variables object for a script at specified path: `kernel.script.local()`
+3. get the local variables object for a script at specified path: `info.local()`

 ---